 boundaries in their life and let those around them know those boundaries.

 Groundhog’s power is strongest in Winter and two years is an important time period.

 Two years of intensive studying might be required to achieve

 true trances or alter states of consciousness.

 Each morning I’ve literally been going out with a colander and a pair of scissors to clip from my garden and use for my morning smoothie. but lately I’ve been venturing farther and farther from the “box”.
 I’ve found myself carefully and gently snipping and tending the lawn as an already-planted garden and adding it to my smoothies.

-Wild plants such as Hairy bittercress (Cardamine hirsuta), chickweed (Stellaria media), dandelions (Taraxacum officinalis) , Purple Dead Nettle (Lamium purpureum) and even grass clippings are packed with phyto-nutrients, vitamins, minerals, and chlorophyll and are all found on most every lawn I see.
-This is the same stuff that we pay big money at health food stores to get with our exotic supplements and super foods. perhaps a more sane solution is already present! juice your lawn!
+Wild plants such as Hairy bittercress (Cardamine hirsuta), Chickweed (Stellaria media), Dandelions (Taraxacum officinalis) , Purple Dead Nettle (Lamium purpureum) and even grass clippings are packed with phyto-nutrients, vitamins, minerals, and chlorophyll, and are all found on almost every lawn I see.
+This is the same stuff that we pay big money at health food stores to get with our exotic supplements and super foods.
+Perhaps a more sane solution is already present!
+Juice your lawn!

-if you have attended my plant walks perhaps you have heard me ranting about how you could practically juice your lawn clippings; well actually its not very far from the truth.
-Granted, you should know every plant that you consume on a first and last name basis. but I often have trouble finding poisonous plants on peoples lawn, with 2 exceptions, spurge (Euphorbia maculata) and Groundsel (Senecio vulgaris) and groundsel is questionable to its toxicity,
+If you have attended my plant walks, perhaps you have heard me ranting about how you could practically juice your lawn clippings.
+Well actually, it’s not very far from the truth.
+Granted, you should know every plant that you consume on a first and last name basis.
+I do however, often have trouble finding poisonous plants on peoples’ lawns, with 2 exceptions, spurge (Euphorbia maculata) and Groundsel (Senecio vulgaris).
+Also, Groundsel is questionable due to its toxicity.